aayush0325/movies-backend/endpoints/USERS.md

     {
         "message": "You are not logged in"
     }
-  - 404 Not Found: User not found in the database.
+  - 404 Not Found: User not found.
     Response:
     {
         "message": "User Not Found"
     }
-  - 500 Internal Server Error: An error occurred while fetching the user data.
+  - 500 Internal Server Error: An error occurred while fetching user details.
     Response:
     {
         "message": "Failed to fetch user",
         "error": "Error message here"
     }

+4. DELETE /delete

+- Description: Deletes the authenticated user.

+- Request Body: None

+- Possible Responses:
+  - 200 OK: User deleted successfully.
+    Response:
+    {
+        "message": "User deleted successfully"
+    }
+  - 401 Unauthorized: User is not logged in.
+    Response:
+    {
+        "message": "You are not logged in"
+    }
+  - 404 Not Found: User not found or already deleted.
+    Response:
+    {
+        "message": "User not found or already deleted" }
+  - 500 Internal Server Error: An error occurred while deleting the user.
+    Response:
+    {
+        "message": "Failed to delete user",
+        "error": "Error message here"
+    }

-4. PUT /update
+5. PUT /update

 - Description: Updates the details of the authenticated user.
-The user must be authenticated.

 - Expected Request Body:
   {
-      "firstName": "string (min length: 3, optional)",
+      "firstName": "string (optional)",
-      "lastName": "string (min length: 3, optional)",
+      "lastName": "string (optional)"
-      "balance": "number (min: 5000, optional)"
   }

 - Possible Responses:
-  - 200 OK: User was updated successfully.
+  - 200 OK: User updated successfully.
     Response:
     {
         "message": "User updated successfully"